Frequently Asked Questions

 Who are the Instructors?

 Each Ranching For Profit School is taught by one of our highly qualified instructors.
 For a brief biography of the RFP instructors visit About Us.

-When the course is over am I on my own to remember and apply these concepts and techniques?
+When the course is over am I on my own to remember and apply these principles and tools?

 No. Our alumni support is unparalleled.
 RFP Online provides video coaching tutorials and step-by-step assignments to help you apply everything you learned in the class.
 You will also be eligible to join Executive Link, the most successful alumni network in agriculture.
 In Executive Link, Ranching for Profit School alumni work together in peer advisory boards.
 Using a structured review process, they consult with one another about business decisions and hold each other accountable to implement their personal action plans.

 Ranching For Profit Schools typically start at 2:30pm on a Sunday afternoon (Day 1) and concludes at noon the following Saturday (Day 7).
 The remainder of the days (M-F) generally start at 8 AM and conclude between 5 and 6 PM with optional time outside of these hours to work on your business.

 People, Ecology, Production & Economics (Overview)

-- Differentiate between working in the business (the $10/hour work) v. working on the business (the $1,000/hour jobs)
+- Differentiate between working in the business (the $20/hour work) v. working on the business (the $1,000/hour work)

 - Apply Parato Principle (the 80/20 Rule)